samuelliden/zmk-paw3395-mouse/boards/shields/paw3395/README.md

 Flash the firmware to the Xiao nRF52840.
 It will appear as a Bluetooth mouse device.

-Movement is handled by the sensor, buttons by the GPIO keys.
+Movement is handled by the sensor.